Stephen-Kimoi/ICP-to-do-examples/02_MyNotes/VetKeys/01-what-are-vetkeys.md

 vetKeys enables development of DKMS that enables users to easily generate, retrieve, and share cryptographic keys across devices and with other users.

 ## Encrypted onchain storage:
+Core application of DKMS is generation of encyption keys for securing data, whether stored in a canister, on another blockchain, or off-chain entirely.

 ## Threshold BLS Signatures:
 vetKeys introduce a new threshold signature scheme to canisters - threshold BLS signatures.